 I don’t know how famous this movie was during the time.
 I watched the whole movie after coming across the comedy clips on YouTube and came to the conclusion that the only good thing about this shogam movie is the comedy track between Kalpana and Jagathy.

 A newly married woman, Vasantha Kokila is a woman with progressive chinthagathi evident from her conversations with her patriarchal husband.
 She is appalled when the husband calls her “nee”, suggests that he helps her out in the kitchen if he wants his food on time, and lives by the principle that household chores are the shared responsibility of both the husband and wife.
-Again a stark contrast from the lead actress of the movie who says, “Anungal adukalle kerunnadh enik isshtamala.” when her husband offers to help her out in the kitchen.
+Again a stark contrast to the female lead who says, “Anungal adukalle kerunnadh enik isshtamala.” when her husband offers to help her out in the kitchen.
 Ugh!

 The movie sympathises with Jagathy as the pavam husband tormented by the modern chinthakathi wife.
 Her progressive nature is summed up in a line by Jagathy – “Oru bharthaav manobhavam aan avalke” a typical reaction to a woman who is assertive and refuses to oblige to the rules laid down by her husband.

 When her husband fully loses his shit after Vala cuts her long hair, calling her various derogatory words, she does not cry or cower in the corner.
 Vala counters each of her husband’s misogynist comments with logic and quick wit.

 “Ende mudi murikkaan aaredengilm anuvaadham veno?
 Alla pinne!”